 - 1. The rules in this appendix apply to the full-time bachelor's programme in Chemical Science and Engineering. - 2.
-This programme-specific appendix and the general section (TNW19280/vdh) together constitute the programme part of the students' charter, including the Education and Examination Regulations for the bachelor's programme in Chemical Science and Engineering at the University of Twente. - 3.
-The rules established by the Chemical Science and Engineering Board of examiners with regard to the performance of its duties and powers in accordance with 7.12b of the Law are included in the 'Rules and Guidelines of the Chemical Science and Engineering Board of examiners'.
+This programme-specific appendix and the general section (TNW20.477/vdh) together constitute the programme part of the students' charter, including the Education and Examination Regulations for the bachelor's programme in Chemical Science and Engineering at the University of Twente. - 3.
+The rules established by the Chemical Science and Engineering Examination board with regard to the performance of its duties and powers in accordance with 7.12b of the Law are included in the 'Rules and Guidelines of the Chemical Science and Engineering Examination board'.

-Reference: TNW/19283/ate/lk/vdh

-Date: 19 July 2019
+Reference: TNW/20.480/ate/lk/vdh Date: 14 July 2020